 1. Check The Date

 The date on your chicken is one of the best places to start when trying to determine if the chicken is okay to eat.
 If the date has passed, the quality might not be great anymore.
 It might still be okay to use, but it’s best not to take any chances.
 If it’s within a day or two of the expiration date, you can probably still use it without worry.

 One easy way to tell if your chicken is good to eat is the color.
 Raw, fresh chicken should be a pink, fleshy color.
 You’ll notice more of a gray color when it is going bad.
 If the chicken starts to dull in color, be cautious.
 Once it turns gray, it’s time to throw it out.

 It might sound strange but feel your chicken.
 In its natural state, chicken has a slippery texture.
 Once it’s gone bad, it usually has a slight layer over that texture.
 It might feel sticky and thick to the touch.

 Raw chicken has a very potent odor that smells a bit sour to most people, but it shouldn’t have a strong, foul smell.
 If your chicken emits a sour or unpleasant odor, it’s a sign of spoilage.

 Check out your chicken for any signs of mold.
 If you see mold, it’s already gone bad.
 Even if you just remove the parts with mold, you could still be exposed to sickness.
 Mold means things have gone bad, and it should be a bit smelly as well.

 You always need to consider the way your chicken is stored before you eat it.
 If you bought it raw, it should be placed in the refrigerator or freezer immediately.
 You can leave it in the refrigerator for three days before you cook it.

 If it’s a cooked chicken dish, it should be put in the fridge within two hours after cooking it.
-If you’re at a party with your chicken dish, make sure the leftovers are taken to the fridge within those two hours.

 How to avoid chicken going bad